swissfintechinnovations/ca-payment/CONTRIBUTING.md

 ![contrib](https://github.com/swissfintechinnovations/ca-payment/assets/116151702/4cad55d8-aed0-42cb-a2b6-b956d217fd0f)

 # SFTI guidelines and coding style
 At the [SFTI Wiki](https://github.com/swissfintechinnovations/.github/wiki) you can find more information about SFTI's API design principles, collaboration and implementation guidelines.
 If you contribute on API specifications, please pay special attention to SFTI's [style guide](https://github.com/swissfintechinnovations/.github/wiki/Style-Guide-Common-APIs) and [naming conventions](https://github.com/swissfintechinnovations/.github/wiki/Naming-Conventions).
 Make sure you are familiar with both guidelines before submitting your pull request, as there are special [GitHub Actions](https://github.com/swissfintechinnovations/.github/wiki/Github-Actions) implemented to check these rules automatically.
-Pull request that do not pass all checks cannot be merged in to the main branch.
+Pull requests that do not pass all checks cannot be merged in to the main branch.